nenene1812/nuwe-data-science-challenge/README.md

 - `playground/`: A space for Jupyter notebooks used for exploratory data analysis and experimentation.
   - `discover.ipynb`: A Jupyter notebook used for initial data exploration.

-- `README.md`: The file you are currently reading that explains the project structure and usage.
+  - `README.md`: Insight gained with dataset.

 The repository follows a modular approach, with separate scripts for each stage of the machine learning pipeline, ensuring ease of use and maintainability.